tomdkt/intro-to-data-science/src/week5/01-week5.md

 ML is about creating models that generalize from data to make predictions or uncover hidden patterns efficiently.

+- Overfitting: The model learns the training data too well, including its noise.
+It performs well on training data but poorly on new data.
+- Underfitting: The model is too simple and fails to learn the underlying pattern.
+It performs poorly on both training and new data.

 ## References

 - Shutt, R. & O’Neil, C. (2014). *Doing Data Science*